Amedeo Maiuri’s plan of 1958

 What Paget found was the three entrance tunnels shown at left in red, with a fourth tunnel leading from the temple to a point above the main tunnel.
 There is a wider tunnel leading from the building with the corner cut off which meets the tunnel under the temple.
 It is on a bearing of 280º.

-Entrance one starts about 6 feet or 1.825 metres from the corner of the Temple, where it constricts to a width of about 22 inches or 0.55 of a metre and changes direction to 275º, before continuing this direction in a gun barrel straight line until an S bend obscures the view of a dividing door beyond it.
+Entrance one starts about 6 feet or 1.825 metres from the corner of the Temple, where it constricts to a width of about 0.55 of a metre (22 inches) and changes direction to 275º, before continuing this direction in a gun barrel straight line until an S bend obscures the view of a dividing door beyond it.
 A further complex set of tunnels proceeds from this point.

 The other two entrances Paget called The Original Entrance, adjacent to the Greek Temple and at the back of the Tholos.